-The Child Care Center portion of the Child and Adult Care Food Program (CACFP) assists child care centers, before-and-after-school programs, Head Start programs, and emergency shelters in providing nutritious meals and snacks to children from birth through 12 years of age, 15 years old for children of migrant workers, and through 18 years for Emergency Shelters.
+The Child Care Center portion of the Child and Adult Care Food Program (CACFP) assists child care centers, before-and-after-school programs, Head Start programs, and emergency shelters in providing nutritious meals and snacks to children from birth through 12 years of age, 15 years old for children of migrant workers, and through 18 years for CACFP Emergency Shelters.
 Youth with disabilities that require care and are in a center where most children are 18 years old and younger also receive meal benefits.

-United States Department of Agriculture (USDA) Food and Drug Administration
+United States Department of Agriculture (USDA) Food and Drug Administration:

-Child care centers must provide nonresidential care services (except emergency shelters), and be licensed or approved to operate by state, local, or CACFP child care standards.
-Child care centers may either participate independently, as a sponsored facility or as an organization that sponsors the food program at other facilities.
+Child Care Centers must provide nonresidential care services (except emergency shelters), and be licensed or approved to operate by state, local, or Child and Adult Care Food Program (CACFP) child care standards.
+They may either participate independently, as a sponsored facility, or as an organization that sponsors the food program at other facilities.

-Claims for reimbursement for this program are due to the Utah State Board of Education (USBE) no later than the fifth working day of the month (to receive a deposit by the end of that month).
+Claims are due no later than the fifth working day of the month (to receive a deposit by the end of that month).